SamuelCarlos/react-calendar/README.md

 ## How to run

+1. Make sure to have Node installed (v14.16.1 ahead)
-1. Create a file called .env which content matches .env.example and set up the variables values (if you don't have access to that, please, contact the responsibles for this project).
+2. Create a file called .env which content matches .env.example and set up the variables values (if you don't have access to that, please, contact the responsibles for this project).
-2. Run `npm install` or `yarn install` to install all dependencies.
+3. Run `npm install` or `yarn install` to install all dependencies.
-3. Run `npm start` or `yarn start` to run the app locally.
+4. Run `npm start` or `yarn start` to run the app locally.
-4. You can find the project running on `localhost:3000`.
+5. You can find the project running on `localhost:3000`.

 # Developer notes